Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Analysis of the DLR Projector Splitting for EM

-Finally, let us analyze the AMS stability of the DLR Projector Splitting for SDEs applied to the linear SDE \eqref{eq: moltiplic sdes}.
-Having the same projected nature of the DLR Projector Splitting for EM turns out to be favorable in term of stability. \begin{Proposition}[Mean-square stability of the DLR Projector Splitting for SDEs] Under condition \eqref{eq: stab em cond}, the DLR Projector Splitting for SDEs applied to \eqref{eq: moltiplic sdes} is AMS stable. \begin{proof} The DLR Projector Splitting for SDEs applied to \eqref{eq: moltiplic sdes} reads as
+Finally, let us analyze the AMS stability of the DLR PS EM applied to the linear SDE \eqref{eq: moltiplic sdes}.
+Having the same projected nature of the DLR PS SDE turns out to be favorable in term of stability.
+Indeed, the following proposition shows that the DLR projector splitting scheme for EM is AMS stable under a condition that does not depend on the smallest singular value of the numerical DLR solution.